ajitsingh98/Data-Science-Interview-Questions-Answers/convolutional_neural_networks.md

 ---

-### Q: You are provided with a $K × K$ input signal and a $θ × θ$ filter.
+### Q: You are provided with a $K × K$input signal and a$θ × θ$filter.
 The signal is subjected to the valid padding mode convolution.
-What are the resulting dimensions?
+What are the resulting dimensions?$$

-$$
 \begin{equation}
 A =
 \begin{bmatrix}